Golden Hill (novel)

 Golden Hill is a 2016 novel by the English writer Francis Spufford.
 It won the Costa Book Award for a first novel, and the Ondaatje Prize.
 As explained in its acknowledgements, it is heavily influenced by The Adventures of David Simple by Sarah Fielding and Joseph Andrews by her brother Henry Fielding.

+The novel follows a mysterious British traveller named Mr Smith who arrives in New York City in 1746 and upends the lives of the merchant and political classes.

 Plot

 In early November 1746 a traveller called Mr Smith arrives in New York, bringing with him a bill for £1000, which he takes to Mr Lovell, a local businessman, who reluctantly agrees to honour it despite Smith refusing to reveal who it is from and how he intends to use it.
 He meets Lovell's daughters Tabitha and Flora at home and soon afterwards also encounters Septimus Oakeshott, secretary and spymaster to George Clinton, governor of New York.
 He has his purse stolen and soon afterwards is saved from a murderous mob at a Pope Night bonfire by Oakeshott and his black servant (and lover) Achilles.

 Septimus and Smith become friends and the pair begin to plan a production of Joseph Addison's Cato, with the two female roles played by Flora and Tabitha.
 Smith also tentatively begins wooing Tabitha, discovering her love of theatre and frustrations with the limitations on her life at home.
 Impressed by the 46-year-old ex-professional actress Euterpe Tomlinson and her recitation at a dinner marking George II's birthday, Smith convinces a reluctant Septimus to give her a part in the play - forgetting until it is too late that this will lose Tabitha her role.
 Just after rehearsals have begun, Tabitha invites Smith to join her on a return trip to Tarrytown on her father's business.
 She fails to convince him to stay behind in Tarrytown and instead he accompanies her back to New York.
 They arrive just after the transatlantic ship expected to bring in the confirmation of his bill but it carries no such confirmation and he is imprisoned for debt and the capital crime of forgery.
 In gaol Smith writes a letter to his clergyman father, revealing to the reader his escape from the household of "Lord -" and his mixed-raced origin.
 Another ship then arrives bearing the confirmation of the bill, thus securing his release.